Bioactive compounds and functional foods

 Lines of research

 In this line of research we study the bioaccessibility of bioactive compounds present in foods of plant origin, preferably prebiotic (poly)phenolic compounds, after being subjected to an in vitro gastrointestinal digestion process and the action of the intestinal microbiota.
-It includes the identification and quantification, by means of targeted metabolomics, of bioaccessible polyphenolic compounds (potentially absorbable and/or fermentable by the gut microbiota), the metabolites generated (phenolics and short-chain fatty acids) after in vitro gastrointestinal digestion.
+It includes the identification and quantification, by means of targeted metabolomics, of bioaccessible polyphenolic compounds (potentially absorbable and/or fermentable by the intestinal microbiota), the metabolites generated (phenolics and short-chain fatty acids) after in vitro gastrointestinal digestion.

 In addition, we evaluate the functional effect of bioactives and probiotics that, either alone or in combination, have beneficial effects.
-To this end, we have a wide range of in vitro (cell lines, co-cultures) and in vivo (C. elegans, rat, mouse, human) models, which allow us to study both phenotypically and molecularly various parameters related to obesity, such as adiposity, weight control, insulin resistance, hepatic steatosis, oxidative stress and inflammation.
-Finally, we carried out programs of study mechanistic studies using metagenomics (study of the effect on the composition of the intestinal microbiota) and non-targeted metabolomics (HPLC-TOF), which allows us to identify metabolites of bacterial origin(postbiotics) related to the beneficial effects of these probiotics and prebiotics.
+For this purpose, we have a wide range of in vitro (cell lines, co-cultures) and in vivo(C. elegans, rat, mouse, human) models, which allow the study at both phenotypic and molecular level of various parameters related to obesity, such as adiposity, weight control, insulin resistance, hepatic steatosis, oxidative stress and inflammation.
+Finally, we carried out programs of study mechanistic by metagenomics (study of the effect on the composition of the intestinal microbiota) and non-targeted metabolomics (HPLC-TOF), which allows us to identify metabolites of bacterial origin(postbiotics) related to the beneficial effects of these probiotics and prebiotics.

 This line of research addresses the challenge of formulating ingredients or vehicles capable of incorporating bioactive compounds into food matrices for the development of functional foods.
 The nutritional/health aspects are studied, as well as the technological aspects, which allow processing lines that are easy to apply, and the economic aspects.
 In addition, the stability and shelf life of the developed foods are studied, as well as the bioaccessibility (through in vitro digestion) of the nutrients and bioactive components, as a consequence of the product elaboration process.
 We have experience in the development of foods in both the meat and bakery-pastry sectors.